jdolphin5/library-management-system/README.md

 # Library Management System
-Simple Library Management System written in Java to demonstrate 4 OOP concepts
+Library Management System written in Java

 Outputs to terminal
 Built with Maven
+JUnit for testing